FHantke/brave-browser-wiki/Patching-Chromium.md

 ## Patch the Chromium files

 When other options are exhausted, you can patch the code directly in `src/`.
 After making the changes, you can run the npm command `npm run update_patches`.
 This will update the patches which are stored in  `src/brave/patches`.
 Please note that removed changes in `src` currently will not update the patches, so you will have to do that manually.

+We aim to make the only patches required to be trivial changes, and not nested logic changes.